 - Travel at no higher than business class - Unscheduled commercial transport within and between overseas countries - Accommodation and meals - Pre-travel medical expenses, such as vaccinations - Emergency medical, dental or hospital expenses - Laundry and dry cleaning.

 Additional costs vary depending on the type of travel and who is travelling.
-For current details, visit: ipea.gov.au/ipea-ed/travel/international
+Further information is available on the IPEA website at ipea.gov.au/travel/parliamentarian-travel/international-travel.

 Contacts

 IPEA Enquiries